torstees/MVtest/documentation/mvtest/mvtest.rst

 specialized format that is very different from the other forms).

-For Pedigree, Transposed Pedigree and PLINK binary pedigree files, the using the prefix arguments is sufficient and recommended if your files follow the standard naming conventions.
+For Pedigree, Transposed Pedigree and PLINK binary pedigree files, the using the PREFIX arguments is sufficient and recommended if your files follow the standard naming conventions.

 Pedigree Data